 After lunch in the club house, we went to downtown Carmel as Olivia and I were on a mission to get more Mackintosh’s Toffee, which we scored last year at the Cottage of Sweets.
 When I was a kid, my friends would bring this back from Canada, and to this day, I think it is the best candy in the world.

 The Lees were staying one more night, but we were heading home that evening.
-We said our goodbyes after an awesome trip together on got on our way.
+We said our goodbyes after an awesome trip together and got on our way.
 Thanks for letting us crash your summer vacation!